yashwant-shrivastava/crawler-google-places/README.md

 - Limit `maxCrawledPlaces` - This is the simplest option, but you usually don't know how many places there are, so it isn't that useful.
 - Use the `maxAutomaticZoomOut` parameter to stop searching once Google zooms out too far.
 It counts how far it zoomed out from the first page.
 Keep in mind that `zoom: 1` is the whole world and `zoom: 21` is a tiny street.
 So you usually want `maxAutomaticZoomOut` to be between `0` and `5`.
-- Use `country`, `state`, `city` parameters.
+- Use `country`, `state`, `county`, `city` & `postalCode` parameters.

-## Using country, state and city parameters
+## Using country, state, county, city and postal code parameters
-You can only use `country` or `country` + `state` or `country` + `state` + `city`.
+You can only use any combination of the geolocation parameters: `country`, `state`, `county`, `city` & `postalCode`.
 The scraper uses [nominatim maps](https://nominatim.org/) to find a location polygon and then splits that into multiple searches that cover the whole area.
 You should play around with the `zoom` number to find the ideal granularity for searches.
 Too small a zoom level will find only the most famous places over a large area, too big a zoom level will lead to overlapping places and will consume a huge number of CUs.
 We recommend a number between 10 and 15.

 #### Warning: Don't use too big a zoom level (17+) with country, state, city parameters